wilsonlan123/monopolypj/README.md

 # Features
 1. Generation of random game sets or events -> rolling dice by generating a random number between 1-6 and generate a random number to decide which minigame players will play when they lend on minigame boxes
 2. Program codes in multiple files -> codes of the monopoly and minigames are seperated to multiple files
-3. Proper indentation and naming styles -> codes are indented properly and names of the function is easy to understand e.g. Rolladice, printBoard, printBalance
+3. Proper indentation and naming styles -> codes are indented properly and names of the function is easy to understand e.g. Rolladice, PrintBoard, PrintBalance, bankrupt, etc.
+4. In-code documentation -> there are comments in the code to increase the readability

 # Non-standard libraries
 There are no non-standard libraries used in the program.